-GOOD FOR: Logo design or blog post images
+GOOD FOR: Creating blog and socail media images

 GOOD FOR: Graphic design and editing photos

 If you have the time and patience, Photoshop is so worth learning how to use!
-I always have it open on my computer and I use it for everything including my blog post graphics, logos, side bar graphics, photo editing and the creation of my yearly blog Media Kit.
+I always have it open on my computer and I use it for everything including my blog post graphics, logos, side bar graphics and photo editing.
 It is quite costly to subscribe to, however if you’re using it on a daily basis and you are creating graphics that contribute to the success of your blog, then it’s worth every dollar.

 GOOD FOR: Fonts

 If you’re just starting to play around with new fonts, this is a great site to download them for free.
 You can find lots of fonts that are free for personal use, meaning you can use them in projects that aren’t to be sold.
 There are also Demo fonts which enable you to download them for free, test them out and then if you want to use them in a personal or commercial project, you can purchase the font.
 Just check beside each font what it says in regards to how you can use it, or read through the little document that comes in each download folder.